datapartnership/datapartnership.github.io/content/updates/examining-the-economic-impact-of-covid-19-in-india-through-daily-electricity-consumption-and-nighttime-light-intensity.md

 **Solution**: To conduct this analysis, pandemic-era district level data are used from a range of novel sources – monthly nighttime lights from global satellites, mobility data from individual smartphone locations from Facebook, and high frequency household-level survey data on income and consumption.

 Nighttime light intensity in India dimmed during the strict national lockdown in March and April and recovered in May and subsequent months.
-In May, districts with the most severe restrictions witnessed a 12.4% (0.06 standard deviation) lower recovery in light intensity compared to those with the least restrictions.

-The recovery for districts with intermediate restrictions was 1.7% (0.01 standard deviation) lower.
-Our findings are robust to several logically orthogonal robustness checks.
-These include a test of the impact of the zonal classification on the pre-period, where we reassuringly find no eect.
-We restrict the sample to only those districts that border a differently classified zone, to non-metropolitan districts, and those that were

-not subsequently reclassified in mid-May, and find no qualitative change in our results.
-Finally, a test with

-placebo zone classifications yields coecients that are close to zero and insignificant.
-While remaining in

-the same direction, the impact of the zone classification tapered o in June and July.
-Facebook mobility data

-from cellphone locations indicates that restricted mobility is a plausible channel causing lower household

-income and consumption, which in turn explains the aggregate impact.
-More developed districts with above
+Facebook mobility data from cellphone locations indicates that restricted mobility is a plausible channel causing lower household income and consumption, which in turn explains the aggregate impact.

-median population density, share of employment in services, credit per capita, and mean age experienced

-larger impacts of the restrictions.

-**Impact**: Continued resurgences of COVID-19 infections have amplified the need for just-in-time policy responses.
-Localized lockdown has led to a more rapid and efficient curtailment of movement, compared to the national lockdown.
-This enables Vietnam to both limit the economic impact and a possible spread of contagion, as well as to potentially reopen faster than it would from a national lockdown.
+**Impact**: The impact of the COVID-19 pandemic has spread across districts in India, but some districts are affected more than others.
+Stricter containment measures had larger impacts in more developed districts characterized by a greater population density with older residents, as well as more services employment and bank credit.

 _Authors:_

-* Maham Faisal Khan, _Data Scientist, World Bank_
-* Kai Kaiser, _Senior Economist, World Bank_
+* Robert C. M. Beyer, _Senior Economist, World Bank_
-* Jacques Morisset, _Lead Economist and Program Leader, World Bank_
+* Tarun Jain, _Associate Professor, Indian Institute of Management Ahmedabad_
+* Sonalika Sinha, _Manager, Reserve Bank of India (RBI)_